I create in celebration of love and life.

 Lisa McLymont was born in Manhattan, NY and has called Columbus, Ohio home since the age of ten.
-Formally educated in graphic design and visual communications, McLymont’s career as a multi-disciplinary artist includes forays into sculpture, metal-work, jewelry design, drawing and painting.
+Formally educated in graphic design and visual communications, McLymont’s career as a self-taught, multi-disciplinary artist includes forays into sculpture, metal-work, jewelry design, drawing and painting.
 Her ongoing series – The Universe Tribe – is focused on identity and inspired by the powerful style of protest posters, the movement of the seasons, and the soft mystery of artists Georgia O’Keefe and Susan Seddon Boulet, from whom she draws inspiration.

 “I enjoy how portraits move people

 to talk with each other and see new perspectives.”

 Lisa M. McLymont is a graduate of The Ohio State University, where she earned a Bachelor of Science degree in Industrial Design through the Department of Design and Visual Communications.
 She was a 2010 Fellowship Recipient of The Ohio State University Arts Initiative Fellowship for Emerging Artists.

 In addition to creating an on-going body of portrait paintings, McLymont works as an independent graphic designer.